genexuslabs/web-controls-library/src/components/layout-editor/readme.md

 string[]

-Array with the identifiers of the selected controls.
+Array with the identifiers of the selected control's cells.
 If empty the whole layout-editor is marked as selected.

 ## Attributes